 Martinez points out that the calorie content of craft beers varies.
 Every glass may be slightly different, but based on ingredients and percentage of alcohol, the calorie content can be estimated.

 Consuming beer in moderation and balancing it with physical activity is important to maintain a healthy body weight.
-To help you balance your calorie intake, here is the approximate nutrition content of brews from Bent River and Great River:
+To help you balance your calorie intake, here is the approximate nutrition content of brews from Bent River:

 |*Bent River Beer:||% Alcohol by Volume||Calories per 16 oz. beer||Grams Carbohydrate|